Dallas Baptist University logo

 Key Highlights

-• Offers a comprehensive academic portfolio including 84 undergraduate majors, 24 master's, 45+ dual master's, and 2 doctoral programs.
+• Offers a comprehensive array of academic programs: 84 undergraduate majors, 24 master's, 45 dual master's, and 2 doctoral programs.

 Timeline